DevExpress/web-dashboard-demo/README.md

 </head>
 ```

-To get more details about the Web Dashboard server-side and client-side configuration, refer to this KB article: [How to create the HTML5 JavaScript Web Dashboard application (CTP)](https://www.devexpress.com/Support/Center/Question/Details/T532254)
+To get more details about the Web Dashboard server-side and client-side configuration, refer to [Create an HTML5 JavaScript Designer](https://documentation.devexpress.com/Dashboard/119109/Create-an-HTML5-JavaScript-Designer).

 ## License